 By now, you’ve probably completed a few weeks of study and maybe even submitted an assessment or at least begun working on one.
 If you’ve found yourself struggling to stay on top of your weekly to-do list, then it might be worth dropping a unit before or on the census date.
 To do so, you’ll need to adjust your enrolment in the enrolment portal on MyUNE.
 Further information on how to do this can be found on the UNE website.

-Don’t forget to complete this withdrawal process before 11:59pm on Monday March 21 for trimester 1 2022.
+Don’t forget to complete this withdrawal process before 11:59pm on Monday 21st of November for Trimester 3 2022.

 Decide what units to cut

 Before you go dropping units – have you considered the following:

 - When will this unit be offered again?

 - Is this unit a requirement for my scholarship?

 - Will this impact my intended graduation date?